-- (3) The Inspector may request the person to: - (a) give the Inspector the information; or - (b) produce to the Inspector the documents. - (4) The person may comply with the request despite any other law.

-Note: This section constitutes authorisation for the purposes of other laws, such as paragraph 2.1(g) of National Privacy Principle 2 in Schedule 3 to the Privacy Act 1988.

-- (5) The Inspector may, in the course of conducting an inquiry in accordance with a direction of the Minister under section 11, copy, make a record of, use or disclose information given or documents produced in response to a request under this section. - (6) A person assisting another person in the exercise of powers or performance of functions under this Act, may, for the purposes of an inquiry conducted in accordance with a direction of the Minister under section 11, copy, make a record of, use or disclose information given or documents produced in response to a request under this section. - (7) A person commits an offence if: - (a) information is disclosed to the person; and - (b) the information is disclosed in circumstances permitted under subsection (5) or (6); and - (c) the information is not disclosed to the person because the person is exercising powers or performing functions under this Act, or assisting another person in the exercise of powers or performance of functions under this Act; and - (d) the person does any of the following: - (i) copies, or makes a record of, the information; - (ii) uses the information; - (iii) discloses the information to any other person or to a court, a tribunal or a coroner.
+- (3) The Inspector may request the person to: - (a) give the Inspector the information; or - (b) produce to the Inspector the documents. - (4) The person may comply with the request despite any other law. - Note: This section constitutes authorisation for the purposes of other laws, such as paragraph 6.2(b) of Australian Privacy Principle 6. - (5) The Inspector may, in the course of conducting an inquiry in accordance with a direction of the Minister under section 11, copy, make a record of, use or disclose information given or documents produced in response to a request under this section. - (6) A person assisting another person in the exercise of powers or performance of functions under this Act, may, for the purposes of an inquiry conducted in accordance with a direction of the Minister under section 11, copy, make a record of, use or disclose information given or documents produced in response to a request under this section. - (7) A person commits an offence if: - (a) information is disclosed to the person; and - (b) the information is disclosed in circumstances permitted under subsection (5) or (6); and - (c) the information is not disclosed to the person because the person is exercising powers or performing functions under this Act, or assisting another person in the exercise of powers or performance of functions under this Act; and - (d) the person does any of the following: - (i) copies, or makes a record of, the information; - (ii) uses the information; - (iii) discloses the information to any other person or to a court, a tribunal or a coroner.